Learning how to break bad habits can be daunting as habits are often described with negative connotations:

 Visualization can help with breaking habits.
 However, the important part isn’t visualizing the outcome but visualizing the process or the routines you need to create to achieve it.

 A study from UCLA found this by comparing students who visualized the process necessary to achieve their goal versus visualizing the actual achievement of the goal.
 They found that students who did the former enhanced their studying techniques and improved grades.

 Practicing visualization also helps to reduce anxiety around breaking a habit.
 In some cases, the habit you’re trying to break might cause you to stress simply by thinking about it.
 Visualizing a positive routine helps with this, even if you do it for only 2-3 minutes daily.

 10. Practice Mindfulness

 Mindfulness is about being present in the moment and being aware of your thoughts and can, therefore, be a useful tool when learning how to break a bad habit.

 Mindfulness doesn’t mean you fight or block these thoughts.
-It simply allows you to engage with them in a more productive way.
+It simply allows you to engage with them more productively.

 The Bottom Line

-Everyone is different, so try different approaches when it comes to breaking habits.
-If you fail, look at why, adapt, and try again, and don’t forget to celebrate what you have done well.
+Everyone is different, so try different approaches to breaking habits.
+If you fail, look at why, adapt, try again, and don’t forget to celebrate what you have done well.

 Remember that the basics of changing a habit can include these five steps: